Caitlin1306/nch-final-project/README.md

 ![Screenshot from Deepnote](df.info().png)

-The below codes uses the function max/min, to see the most recent & earliest date that the covid-19 data was recorded.
+The below code uses the function max/min, to see the most recent & earliest date that the covid-19 data was recorded.

 ![Screenshot from Deepnote](min&max.png)